Winter Session welcomes international students to Cornell and encourages you to take advantage of this chance to learn at a world-renowned university.

 As an international student at Cornell you'll be well supported by the Winter Session office and a variety of campus resources.
 You'll also find that Ithaca, New York is a friendly and vibrant small city.
 You'll hear more than English spoken at Cornell.
 And, we hope you'll share your culture with us.

-For the most current information about eligibility for international study, as well as helpful hints about other cultural and academic matters, please contact the International Students and Scholars Office at email@example.com or visit the ISSO website.
+For the most current information about eligibility for international study, as well as helpful hints about other cultural and academic matters, please contact the Office of Global Learning International Services (IS) at firstname.lastname@example.org or visit the IS website.

 Note: The university does not provide housing for Winter Session students.
 Winter Session students are responsible for finding their own accommodations.
 For more information, see housing.

 To enroll in Winter Session, please carefully read the information below.

 If you have any questions about enrollment or payment, contact the Winter Session office.

 If your first language is not English, and you've taken the Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS), you need to have received the following scores to attend Winter Session:

 - a TOEFL score of at least 100 on the Internet-based test or 600 on the paper test or

 - an IELTS score of at least 7.

 These required scores reflect the minimum level of English proficiency you need to take Cornell courses.